Auslander-Reiten Components of Symmetric Special Biserial Algebras: Preliminaries

-If $x$ is an edge in a Brauer graph, we label the simple and indecomposable projective(-injective) modules in the Brauer graph algebra corresponding to $x$ by $S(x)$ and $P(x)$ respectively.
+Since edges in a Brauer graph $G$ are in bijective correspondence with the vertices in the quiver of the associated Brauer graph algebra, we will often consider an edge $x$ as both an edge in $G$ and a vertex in $Q$.
+That is, by an abuse of notation, we will often write an element $\sigma(x) \in Q_0$ as $x$.
+We label the simple and indecomposable projective(-injective) modules in the Brauer graph algebra corresponding to an edge $x$ by $S(x)$ and $P(x)$ respectively.
 We similarly denote the projective cover and injective envelope of an $A$-module $M$ by $P(M)$ and $I(M)$ respectively.
-Where the context is clear, we shall sometimes, by an abuse of notation, write $S(x)$ simply as $x$.